Jim Fassel: "The Playoff Guarantee"

-In 2000, the NY Giants started off well but fell to 7–4.
+In 2000, the Giants started off well but fell to 7–4.
 Under heavy criticism from the New York media and Giants' upper management, Fassel ad hoc'ed a famous speech that predicted a playoff berth that proved to be the impetus for a run at Super Bowl XXXV:

 "This is a poker game, and I'm shoving my chips to the middle of the table, I'm raising the ante, and anybody who wants to get in, get in.
 Anybody who wants out can get out.
 This team is going to the playoffs, OK?
 This team is going to the playoffs."

 Involvement in 9-11 recovery

-Fassel and the Giants, on the way home from a regular season loss on the road, learned of the 9/11 attacks on the World Trade Center and Pentagon when they landed.
-With the NFL games suspended, Fassel was called by Mayor Rudy Giuliani to help morale at the Trade Center site.
+Fassel and the Giants, on the way home from a regular season Monday Night Football loss on the road the previous night to the Denver Broncos, landed in New York mere hours before the 9/11 attacks on the World Trade Center and Pentagon.
+According to former kicker Morten Andersen, their plane landed beside doomed Flight 93, which was about to take off and would ultimately crash in Pennsylvania.
+With the NFL games that week suspended, Fassel was called by Mayor Rudy Giuliani to help morale at the Trade Center site.
 Fassel agreed and insisted that the team use its goodwill to help the recovery effort and provide assistance to the FDNY, NYPD and the City of New York.
-Under pressure from recovery crews to win the next game in Kansas City, the Giants went on to win an emotional game with respectful fans at Arrowhead Stadium.
+Under pressure from recovery crews to win the next game in Kansas City, the Giants went on to win an emotional game in front of the Chiefs' respectful fans on the road at Arrowhead Stadium.

 Baltimore Ravens

 Fassel joined the Ravens as an offensive consultant in 2004 to help with development of Kyle Boller.
 He became the Ravens offensive coordinator in 2005.
-Critics of Fassel have pointed to his lack of success as offensive coordinator after two seasons with the Ravens, in 2005 and part of 2006.
+Critics of Fassel pointed to his lack of success as offensive coordinator after two seasons with the Ravens, in 2005 and part of 2006.
 During that time, the Ravens ranked near the bottom of the league in offense.

-On October 17, 2006, Fassel was fired as offensive coordinator for the Ravens.
+On October 17, 2006, Fassel was fired by the Ravens.